Thursday, February 3, 2011

 And finally, if all of this sealing just doesn't sound worth it to you, print with a laser printer.
 The printers at most print-shops (Office Depot, Staples, Kinkos, etc.) use toner, which essentially melts into the paper and creates a more permanent, water-resistant print that you shouldn't have to seal before adding glaze.

 For any of you who've tried to fix or prevent the dreaded inkjet smudge, I've love to hear your suggestions (or horror stories).
 I am always so appreciative of the amazing piddix customers (like Annie, Molly, Laurie, and Ryan above) who help the rest of us by sharing their creativity and tips.
+And thanks also to the crafters who read this article.
+Some of the links on this page are affiliate links, so if you click through and purchase an item I'll get a small commission.
 Thank you!

 Fabulous information to know, Corinna!
 Thanks so much for the mention.
 I am enjoying all your customers' shops, seeing how they use your collages :)